-This project brings to the forefront the relationships between spatiality, community and efficacy, and investigates how drugs travelled and were differently construed across diverse communities in medieval China.
-By reading across multiple genres of drug writing, in medical, Daoist and Buddhist sources, it demonstrates how drugs were newly constituted in different communities, and how knowledge of drugs situated those actors and communities in relation to one another.
+This project brings to the forefront the relationships between spatiality, community and efficacy, and investigates how drugs traveled and were differently construed across diverse communities in medieval China.
+By reading across multiple genres of drug writing in medical, Daoist, and Buddhist sources, it demonstrates how drugs were newly constituted in different communities, and how knowledge of drugs situated those actors and communities in relation to one another.

-Then using an automated text-marking platform, such as MARKUS, we will mark up these texts for drug names, properties, geographic locations and significant individuals.
-Drugs have many variant names, which can be conditional on regional or sectarian naming practise, so we will organise the variant drug names in a digital tool which will enable us to track who uses which terms and when, and what functions they had and which diseases they treated.
-This will enable us to ask many kinds of question such as: which drugs most commonly appear together and in what kind of text?
+Then, using an automated text-marking platform such as MARKUS, we will mark up these texts for drug names, properties, geographic locations, and significant individuals.
+Drugs have many variant names, which can be conditional on regional or sectarian naming practices, so we will organize the variant drug names in a digital tool that will enable us to track who uses which terms and when, what functions they had, and which diseases they treated.
+This will enable us to ask many kinds of question, such as: Which drugs most commonly appear together and in what kind of text?
 To what extent did Daoists and Buddhists use the same or different drugs, and how do these compare to the pharmacopoeic literature?
-Which were the most popular drugs, and in which time period, region or genre?
+Which were the most popular drugs, and in which time period, region, or genre?

 Drugs are also closely associated with regions in which they are produced or grown, or the market towns through which they were traded.
 Using GIS name-authority databases (CHGIS, CCTS and DDBC), we will automatically identify location names from the texts using MARKUS.
 Then we will associate those names with GIS identities.
 From these, we will be able to produce mapped displays of the distribution of our data in terms of time, space, text genres, community, and sectarian affiliations.
 Did Buddhists and Daoists from similar time period and region compete regarding their knowledge of drugs?
 Do similar term sets appear in texts from specific regions?
 To what extent are drug properties, or the diseases they treat, commonly ascribed to drugs from the same region?
 Do the locations where Daoists or Buddhists took or prescribed drugs coincide with those regions foregrounded in the pharmacopoeic literature?

 This pilot is developed with a larger goal in mind.
-This study focusses on the Six Dynasties in China, a profoundly formative period for China’s major religions and for the medical disciplines.
+It focuses on the Six Dynasties in China, a profoundly formative period for China’s major religions and for the medical disciplines.
 We hope in later stages of the project to collaborate with other researchers to make this platform usable for studying texts in multiple languages.
-By aggregating the data from multiple textual corpuses, together we might begin to visualise the movements and receptions of drugs around the world.
+By aggregating the data from multiple textual corpuses, together we might begin to visualize the movements and receptions of drugs around the world.

 眾醫睹不識藥，唯聽 市人，市人又不辨究，皆委采送之家。采送之家，傳習治拙1，真偽好惡莫測。 –Tao Hongjing, Preface to the Annotated and Collated Materia Medica, Bencao jing jizhu 本草經集注 ，序.
 Ca 492-498 CE.